 Reserve lands, treaty lands and lands of self-governing Indigenous Nations are not part of the taxable regions.

-Islands that are accessible only by air or water are not part of the taxable regions.
+Islands that are accessible only by air or water are not part of the taxable regions, except for Vancouver Island.

 Some residential properties are excluded from the speculation and vacancy tax even though they are located within a taxable region.
 These include residential properties owned by:

 - Municipalities, regional districts, governments and other public bodies